 ./SingleHeader/MakeSingleHeader.py Foundation/Foundation.hpp QuartzCore/QuartzCore.hpp Metal/Metal.hpp

-Once completed, the command will have generated a single file
+Once completed, the command will have generated a single file:

-./SingleHeader/Metal.hpp that includes everything you need to use metal-cpp in your project.
+./SingleHeader/Metal.hpp.
+This file includes everything you need to use metal-cpp in your project.

 #define NS_PRIVATE_IMPLEMENTATION #define CA_PRIVATE_IMPLEMENTATION #define MTL_PRIVATE_IMPLEMENTATION #include <Metal/Metal.hpp>